Hosting UPDATED: 26 February 2023

 8 min read

-High availability is one of the four “pillars” of an Enterprise architecture.
-It is also one of the most misunderstood terms in the WordPress hosting world, and that usually leads to further ill communication between clients and businesses.
+High availability is one of the four “pillars” of an Enterprise architecture, but also, one of the most misunderstood terms in the WordPress hosting world.
+That usually leads to further ill communication between clients and businesses.

-But that shouldn’t be the case.
-As we will discover shortly, it is a very simple concept to grasp, and once we clear out the confusing bits, you’ll be equipped to evaluate and understand what a company offers to you, and whether that offer delivers on the promise.
+But that shouldn’t be the case and as we will discover shortly, it is a very simple concept to grasp.
+Also, once we clear out the confusing bits, you’ll be able to evaluate and understand what a company offers to you, and whether that offer delivers on the promise.

 What is a high availability architecture?